danedwardsdeveloper/simple-order--portfolio/misc/ai-prompt.md

 # Constraints

 -  Maximum product value: £10,000
 -  Maximum 500 products per merchant
 -  Maximum orders per day...
 -  Maximum customers - 100

 ## General notes about my coding preference

 -  Please never use screaming snake case
 -  Don't import React unless you have to
 -  Remember to 'use client' when requiring browser interactivity

+This is a new change in Next.js 15 - params are now Promises.
+I am certain about this and don't need confirmation or alternative suggestions.